slatedocs/slate/source/includes/_architecture.md

 Local node
 ----------
 <img src="images/architecture_local.svg" onerror="this.src='images/architecture_local.png'">
-If you are running a [local Ethereum node](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum), sending RPC requests to your local node is the preferred (and by far the fastest) way to use the Augur API.
+If you are running a [local Ethereum node](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum), sending RPC requests to your local node is the preferred way to use Augur.

 <aside class="notice">To use "sendTransaction" RPC commands (i.e., anything that requires Ether / is actually sent to the network) you will need to unlock your Ethereum node.
 If you are running geth, the easiest way to do this is to start it with the <code>--unlock</code> option: